2025 Oregon wildfires

-The 2025 Oregon wildfire season is a series of ongoing wildfires that are burning throughout the U.S. state of Oregon.
+The 2025 Oregon wildfire season was a series of wildfires that burned throughout the U.S. state of Oregon.

 On May 7, Governor Tina Kotek signed a declaration declaring May “Wildfire Awareness Month”.
 The season is expected to be similarly destructive as the 2024 season, the most destructive in history.
 On May 27, Senator Ron Wyden criticized cuts to NOAA under the second presidency of Donald Trump and other federal firefighting resources like the Forest Service, framing the agencies as nonpartisan and the cuts as not warranted.
-The Oregon Department of Forestry (ODF) has set the start date for the season as June 1, but forecasts show unseasonably hot and dry weather could start fires before the date.
+The Oregon Department of Forestry (ODF) set the start date for the season as June 1, but forecasts showed unseasonably hot and dry weather could start fires before the date.

+By season end, Oregon wildfires burned 338,551 acres in 2025, which was under the 10-year average, and much less than the 2024 Oregon wildfire season.
+While acreage was much lower compared to recent years, over 205 structures were lost to wildfires in Oregon in 2025.